JPsiInVR/script-and-story-board/1st_Scene/first_scene.md

 You can see several tracks here.
 Some of them are curved, some are straight.
 Every single track belongs to a particle.
 Some of the tracks are produced by mesons, that travel through the liquid in this chamber.
 Some are created by electrons and so on.
 This is one of the most basic ways to make some particles visible.
 But you will learn more about that on the course of our adventure.

-But before we start there is still one thing I have to tell you about my world.
+Before we start there is still one thing I have to tell you about my world.
-My family, the meson family is very humble and down to earth, by the way.
+My family, the meson family is very humble and down to earth.
 Unlike the Baryons who, just because they have one quark more are very arrogant and bigheaded.
 I cannot stand them at all!
 And I can assure you this feeling is mutual.
 The Baryons condemn us for getting in trouble too often and being some sort of criminals since my strange cousin Kaon was arrested for CP-violation.

 *(flashback of Kaon arrest by __PNN__ (Particle News Network))*